guealis/python-cimec-alice-guerrini/README.md

   * Computed for weights before and after the experimental period, segmented by treatment group.
   * Includes measures like mean, standard deviation, median, and quartiles.
 ### Visualization:
-  * Plots of response distributions to visually compare the weight changes across different treatment groups.
+  * Plots to graphically describe the response distributions before and after the experimental period for each treatment.
 ### Repeated Measures ANOVA:
   * Conducted using the Pingouin statistical package to assess whether there are statistically significant differences in weight change across the three treatment groups.